-- Tree size (or vigour)
+- Tree size (or vigour).

-- The ability of the plant to survive in certain soil types or climatic conditions
+- The ability of the plant to survive in certain soil types or climatic conditions.

-- The ability to tolerate wet (or very dry) soils
+- The ability to tolerate wet (or very dry) soils.

-- Disease resistance
+- Disease resistance.

-- Stability of the plant and ability to withstand strong winds
+- Stability of the plant and ability to withstand strong winds.

-- Hardiness of the plant
+- Hardiness of the plant.

-Generally speaking, the qualities of the fruit, such as taste, texture, colour and timing of ripening are determined by the scion.
+Usually, the qualities of the fruit, such as taste, texture, colour and timing of ripening are determined by the scion.

 Fruit trees grafted onto dwarf rootstocks have many advantages over standard sized trees:

-- They keep the fruit trees very small, so they can be grown in small spaces, espaliered along driveways, on balconies and grown in large containers
+- They keep the fruit trees very small, so they can be grown in small spaces, espaliered along driveways, on balconies and grown in large containers.

 - They often fruit within 2 years instead of the usual 7 to 10 years.

-- You don’t need a ladder to pick the fruit
+- You don’t need a ladder to pick the fruit.

 - Netting to protect the fruit from possums and birds is much easier and more cost effective.

-Not all dwarfing rootstocks are equal!
+Not all Dwarfing Rootstocks are Equal!

 Some dwarfing rootstocks will restrict fruit tree growth to 1.5 metres, while other dwarf fruit trees may get as tall as five metres.
 It’s going to be difficult to pick the fruit from the top of your “dwarf” fruit tree if it’s five metres tall!

 Instead, we encourage that you buy your fruit trees from other suppliers that will provide you with the details about the different rootstocks their trees are grafted onto.

-Want to know more?
+Want to Know More?

-Winter in Melbourne is the time to attend to our fruit trees.
+Winter in Melbourne is the time to tend to our fruit trees.
 It is important to invest time and effort into fruit trees during winter, to ensure that we have successful fruit crops in summer.
 Take a look at our guide on caring for your fruit trees this winter.